hackebrot/amelia/README.md

 Distributed under the terms of the [MIT License][MIT], amelia is free and open source software.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct][Code of Conduct].

+By participating in this project you agree to abide by its terms.

 ## Project name

 > A Saboscrivner can write about food so accurately that people get the